Embargo Act of 1807: Background

 After a short truce between the French Revolutionary Wars and the Napoleonic Wars during 1802–1803, the European conflicts resumed and continued until the defeat of Napoleon Bonaparte in 1814.
 The wars caused American relations with both Britain and France to deteriorate rapidly.
-There was grave risk of war with one or the other.
+There was a high risk of an American war with one nation or the other.
 With Britain supreme on the sea and France on the land, the war developed into a struggle of blockade and counterblockade.
 The commercial war peaked in 1806 and 1807.
-The Royal Navy shut down most European harbors to American ships unless they first traded through British ports.
-France declared a paper blockade of Britain, but lacked a navy that could enforce it, and seized American ships that obeyed British regulations.
-The Royal Navy needed large numbers of sailors, and was deeply angered by the American merchant fleet as a haven for British deserters.
+The British government issued the Orders in Council which further restricted American trade with France and its allies.
+France's government declared a paper blockade of Britain, but lacked a navy that could enforce it, and seized American ships that obeyed British regulations.
+The Royal Navy needed large numbers of sailors, and was deeply angered by the American merchant fleet being a haven for British deserters.